tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Fixed GMDX bug where Ford Schick would not give you an upgrade canister when telling you he swiped one, if ConFix isn't installed.
 Fixed by adding it to his desk.
     - Fixed a number of typos in various places.
     - Fixed Vanilla bug where sound volume would reset upon new game.
+    - Fixed vRSD "Meat Shotgun" and other HDTP->Vanilla weapon switching madness.
     - Fixed many other GMDX and Vanilla bugs.
 - Quality of Life Improvements:
+    - Datacubes will show a black screen after they have been read.
     - Right-Clicking an item in the belt with the Inventory Window open will clear the slot.
     - The Inventory "Show Ammo" display now always shows the total amount of ammo you can carry.
 Before, it was only visible when "Show Descriptions" was enabled.
     - Added a Lighting Accessibility setting, which removes some strobing and flickering in certain areas on some maps, such as the 'Ton hotel elevator shaft.